 - Catch Dinner during an afternoon fishing trip on the Kenai River

-During our afternoon in the peninsula, we hiked along the Hidden Creek Overlook in the Kenai National Wildlife Refuge.
+We hiked along the Hidden Creek Overlook in the Kenai National Wildlife Refuge during our afternoon on the peninsula.
 The trail snaked along the river, passing through the forest and on rocky cliffs.
 Highly enjoyable!
-Beware this is Alaska and bear country.
-Though we did not encounter any animal, we saw numerous claw marks on trees, print and bear scats on the ground.
+Beware, this is Alaska and bear country.
+Though we did not encounter any animal, we saw numerous claw marks on trees, prints, and bear scats on the ground.

 Where to stay in Seward

-We would recommend looking for a small hotel, or a place that is outside of town, so you can enjoy a more rustic setting and the beauty of the Kenai Peninsula.
+We would recommend looking for a small hotel or a place outside of town to enjoy a more rustic setting and the beauty of the Kenai Peninsula.

 Day 6: Kenai Fjords National Park